raldblox/meetred/apps/browser-extension/README.md

 ## Identity backups

-- **Copy identity key**: stores the base64 private key on your clipboard so it can be pasted into the web app.
+- **Copy identity key**: stores the extension's base64 private key on your clipboard so it can be backed up.
-- **Restore identity**: paste a key exported from the web app to keep the extension in sync, then the node restarts automatically.
+- **Restore identity**: paste a previous extension key; the node restarts automatically with it.

-Both flows use the existing `@/lib/identity` helpers so the key format matches the Next.js implementation exactly.
+These flows use the same protobuf/key format as the web app, so you can shuttle keys between them if needed without conversion.

-## Automatic identity sync with the web app
+## Reading the web-app peer

-`public/content-script.js` mirrors the `uniconnect.peer.identity` entry between the Next.js app's `localStorage` and `chrome.storage.local`.
-When the web app rotates an identity the content script copies it into `chrome.storage`, the side panel notices the change, and it restarts libp2p with the same key.
-Likewise, when the extension rotates or imports a key the updated bytes propagate back to the web app.
+`public/content-script.js` listens for changes to `uniconnect.peer.identity` inside pages where the Next.js app runs.
+When that value changes, it copies the raw private key bytes into `chrome.storage.local`.
+The side panel never writes to that storage key—it only decodes it to show the matching peer ID and to build stream invites that target the main web app.
+If no host is detected you can click “Sync with web app” in the panel; it will ping every open Metered tab until it finds one running the content script.

 The manifest currently grants host access to `http://localhost/*` and every `https://` origin so the script can run wherever the Next app is hosted.
-Trim these patterns inside `public/manifest.json` → `content_scripts.matches`/`host_permissions` if you deploy to a known domain.
+Trim these patterns inside `public/manifest.json` → `content_scripts.matches`/`host_permissions` once you know your production domain.